 Room by room

 Around 1,400 portraits are on display at the Gallery in London throughout the year.
 The current listing in each room can be accessed through the links by historical period below.
 Additionally information about portraits on display in temporary displays and exhibitions can be accessed through the events calendar.
-Information about portraits on display outside the Gallery at our regional partners in Somerset, North Wales and Yorkshire and as part of long-term or exhibition loans can be found within the Beyond the Gallery section of this website.
+Information about portraits on display outside the Gallery at our regional partners in Somerset and Yorkshire and as part of long-term or exhibition loans can be found within the Beyond the Gallery section of this website.